 The Land Use By-law (LUB) is the primary companion document to the Municipal Planning Strategy.
 The LUB is the means by which Town Council will carry out the intent of the Municipal Planning Strategy for land use and development purposes.
 This is done through specific municipal regulations and standards, for matters ranging from permitted land uses within each zone, property setback requirements, lot area and frontage requirements, landscaping requirements, sign and fencing requirements, and much more.

 Various planning approval processes are used by the Town of Bridgewater to regulate development.
 It is strongly recommended that you contact the Development Officer prior to submitting an application to ensure the correct process has been selected.
-The Development Officer may be reached at 902-541-4369 or This email address is being protected from spambots.
-You need JavaScript enabled to view it..
+The Development Officer may be reached at 902-541-4369 or

 For general information on the various processes, please refer to the following table or scroll down.